driutheman/git-notes/README.md

-gIt-notes
+Shell notes
 =========

-Testing our git workflow with our git cheat sheet
+Working in the shell cheat sheet